typed-macro/typed-macro/README.md

 Most of them are Babel plugins, so they may read something that has been changed by other plugins but not updated yet (like [bindings](https://github.com/kentcdodds/import-all.macro/issues/7)), and can't control [its position](https://jamie.build/babel-plugin-ordering.html) in the transformation chain.
-But in the modern dev flow the main pain point of being a Babel plugin may be that Babel is just a transformer, knowing nothing about modules and dependency graph, which means they [cannot re-expand macros](https://github.com/kentcdodds/babel-plugin-preval/issues/19) when changes occurred in dependent external conditions.
+But in the modern dev flow, the main pain point of being a Babel plugin may be that Babel is just a transformer, knowing nothing about modules and dependency graph, which means they [cannot re-expand macros](https://github.com/kentcdodds/babel-plugin-preval/issues/19) when changes occurs in dependent external conditions.

 😎 **vite-plugin-macro** stands on the shoulders of **Typescript**, **ES Module**, and **Vite** - **none of the above problems exist anymore**.